-- 1. Move the ShuttlePoint knob over the Mark or Waypoint you want to move. - On the CP180/CP180i press [ENT], move the ShuttlePoint knob to highlight MOVE and press [ENT].
-On the CP300/CP300i, press [Move]. - 3.
+- 1. Move the ShuttlePoint knob over the Mark or Waypoint you want to move. - 2.
+Press [ENT], move the ShuttlePoint knob to highlight MOVE and press [ENT]. - 3.
 Use the ShuttlePoint knob to move the cursor.
 A dotted line, connecting the previous Waypoint position to the new position, is shown: